 There are appliance part retailers out there that carry practically all of the spares you may require.

-They mostly operate online, so regardless of where you live, you can order what you need.
+They mostly operate online, so you can order what you need regardless of where you live.

-Plus, there are tons of excellent videos like this one, that show you how to take most white goods apart and make repairs.
+Plus, there are tons of excellent videos like this youtube video that show you how to take most white goods apart and make repairs.

 Often, you just need a few basic tools and a little time to get the job done.

 The next time you go to throw out a piece of furniture, pause and ask yourself if you could reuse it in some way.

 It could be as simple as securing that old bookcase to the wall in the garage to create extra storage space.

 Or a bit more complicated.
 For example, stripping down that old table and refinishing it so you can sell it.

 The chances are that you already have the tools you need to do this in your shed or garage.

 Sometimes even the paint, screws, and other materials you need too.